-Through its Well Earth support program established in 2007, Frontier helps its suppliers – many of which are SMEs, small-farmer co-operatives, or social enterprises – to improve quality, efficiency, and income opportunities for farming families and workers.
-In addition to the challenges of navigating the market and managing food-safe operation, Frontier’s suppliers often face hurdles associated with increasingly unpredictable weather patterns, farmer relationship management and side-selling, pesticide residues and drift, and ensuring compliance with international ethical labor standards.
-Well Earth helps Frontier’s suppliers navigate these issues and, through a process of continuous improvement, identify and close performance gaps.
-To support suppliers in making their businesses sustainable, Frontier assists them in developing and implementing improvement projects.
-Since the program’s inception, Frontier has co-invested approximately $2MM in supplier projects, in addition lending technical expertise acquired over 40 years of operation.
+Founded in 1976, Iowa-based Frontier Co-op is a leader in organic and natural herbs, spices, and essential oils.
+As a co-operative owned by wholesale customers that buy and sell its products, Frontier Co-op sources hundreds of different botanicals and oils from over 175 suppliers in 50 countries and sells products under four consumer-facing brands: Frontier Co-op, Simply Organic, Plant Boss, and Aura Cacia.
+Through the Well Earth support program, established in 2007, Frontier Co-op helps its suppliers – many of which are SMEs, small-farmer cooperatives, or social enterprises – to improve the quality and efficiency of their products and operations, and explore diversified income opportunities for farming families and workers.
+In addition to the challenges of navigating the market and managing food-safe operations, Frontier Co-op’s suppliers often face hurdles associated with increasingly unpredictable weather patterns, farmer relationship management and side-selling, pesticide residues and drift, and ensuring compliance with international ethical labor standards.
+Well Earth helps Frontier Co-op’s suppliers navigate these issues and, through a process of continuous improvement, identify and close performance gaps.

 Implementing the CDP